fscorrupt/awesome-stars/README.md

 - [petersem/monocker](https://github.com/petersem/monocker) -
 - [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 - [JasonHHouse/gaps](https://github.com/JasonHHouse/gaps) - Find the missing movies in your Plex Server
-- [DustinBrett/daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser.
+- [DustinBrett/daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser
 - [Chewbaka69/PlexShare](https://github.com/Chewbaka69/PlexShare) - Web Application standalone that provide management of local users, many PlexServer and it's libraries.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [aunefyren/wrapperr](https://github.com/aunefyren/wrapperr) - Website based application and API that collects Plex statistics using Tautulli and displays it in a nice format.
 Similar to the Spotify Wrapped concept.